NovaLynxie/LynxBot-Neo/README.md

 You have either not installed NodeJS or your PATH env variable has not been setup correctly.
 Please try uninstalling and reinstalling NodeJS.
 ### The bot fails to start-up properly.
 What do I do?
 Check the console or logs for errors and ensure your code is free of syntax errors.
 If all else fails reinstall your dependencies by running `npm clean-install` or delete the `node_modules` folder and run `npm install` to setup your environment again.
+### "sodium" module fails to install, why can I not install it?
+You must have "windows-build-tools" installed, this comes with newer versions of NodeJS.
+For Windows users, please go to your installation's directory and run the "install_tools.bat" or similar for your installation.
+Once this has completed successfully, reboot your system if required to do so then re-run the installation again using the method described in "The bot fails to start-up properly.
+What do I do?" and it should install correctly.
 ### I have tried the above step, but my bot still refuses to start-up correctly!
 If reinstalling fails and you are sure there is a problem with the framework, please leave an issue ticket and I will get back to you as soon as possible.
 ### Can I contribute to provide bug fixes, patches, or make feature requests?